 I hiked without my pack today, a luxury.
-Sly (yes, I got in a car with a guy named Sly.!)gave me a shuttle to Allen Gap along with two young men.
+Sly (yes, I got in a car with a guy named Sly!) gave me a shuttle to Allen Gap along with two young men.
 They were hiking north and I was hiking back to the hostel.
 It was 14.5 miles, a huge day for me.
-But the sky was sunny, the air temperature warm enough I didn’t need a jacket after the first couple of miles, though I did hike in snow most of the day.
+But the sky was sunny, the air temperature warm enough that I didn’t need a jacket after the first couple of miles, though I did hike in snow most of the day.

-then I walked the length of Broad street in Hot Springs (which is the actual trail) and back to the hostel.
+then I walked the length of Broad Street in Hot Springs (which is the actual trail) and back to the hostel.

 So far, this is my favorite trail town.
 I’d consider moving here to retire someday, just to stay near to the trail.
 Despite the snow overnight, it turned into a beautiful day, sunny but windy.
 Better tomorrow.
 So I’ve arranged a slack pack of 14.5 miles (Allen Gap south back to the hostel).
 That’s big miles for me but we are starting early and I won’t be carrying much.
 Plus I’ll get to sleep in a bed for another night.

 Today I went to an impromptu church service, checked out the town, made a few purchases at the outfitters……and the really good news: I got to weigh myself.
 I’ve lost EIGHT pounds.
 Yup.
 That’s the AT diet plan.

 As I type this, I’m at Laughing Heart Hostel in a Hot Springs.
 Today was heavy rain, but thankfully the worst of it came after I arrived at 2p.
 I’ll be taking a zero day here tomorrow and am grateful to be showered with laundry done.

 Wednesday March 26 Standing Bear hostel 240.2 to Groundhog Creek Shelter 247.7